zhurasique/spring-covid-monitoring/README.md

 REST API to getting COVID-19 data

 ## How this works
-- Refresing data every 5 min. by using web crawling technology from [wikipedia](https://en.wikipedia.org/wiki/Template:COVID-19_pandemic_data)
+- Refreshing data every 5 min. by using web crawling technology from [wikipedia](https://en.wikipedia.org/wiki/Template:COVID-19_pandemic_data)
 - Parsing data, then saving to DB
 - Returning data in JSON format using REST technology